 Say thank you a lot . . . in person, on paper, and digitally.

-Beyond verbally thanking them, take the time to hand write thank you notes, especially to hiring decision makers at your target companies and anyone you interview with.
+Beyond verbally thanking them, take the time to hand-write thank you notes, especially to hiring decision makers at your target companies and anyone you interview with.

 Thank you notes are an important piece in the job search toolkit that most job seekers overlook.

-In fact, so few people send thank you notes, that those who do particularly stand out.
+In fact, so few people send thank you notes, that those who DO stand out.
 I’ve known of many people who landed a job they wanted and found out later that they were neck-and-neck with someone else but, because they sent a thank you note right after each interview round, they were chosen.

 Sure, it’s an effort to jot down notes right after an interview or encounter with someone who’s helping you with your job search so you’ll have the meat you need for meaningful thank you notes, but the time is well spent.